OpenIPC/interface/README.md

 This site is made using [Mithril.js](mithril.js.org) framework with intent to increase development process and further maintainability.
 The site is suituble for all screen resolutions and provide convenient modern user interface.
 However yor're welcome to point out to potential or explicit bugs if you happened to find ones.

 ### Running the site
 You can obtain local copy of the site und running it on your machine.
-Just follow this steps:
+Just follow theese steps:

 ```
 git clone https://github.com/byav/oipc-web